jafbath/survivorProject/readme.md

 Each team will be given 5 (five) tokens, redeemable at any time during regular class and Study Hall time (not including evening Office hours), for 20 minutes with an instructor.
+The motivation behind the token system is to give you the opportunity to solve issues and errors you run in to on your own and with your team.
 - Tokens are redeemable during project office hours (see the course schedule).
+If you absolutely need to redeem your tokens outside of these predetermined hours, please direct message your Squad Lead for assistance.
 - Tokens cannot be transferred between groups - there is no black market for tokens.

-Instructors will not be holding open office hours during project week.
-This is to give you the opportunity to solve issues and errors you run in to on your own and with your team.

 ## App Organization